 The leathery, dark green and shiny leaves can be oval (especially on older trees) but the young leaves have usually three to five sharp spines.
-Younger leaves are softer and have strong curved leaf edges so the spines point in all directions.
+Younger leaves are softer and have strongly curved leaf edges so the spines point in all directions.

-The flowers are white and four lobed.
+The flowers are white and four-lobed.
 Holly is dioecious so it produces both male and female flowers, which normally form on separate plants.

-From the female flower develops beautiful red stony fruit called a drupe that contains 4 to 5 hard seeds.
+From the female flower develops beautiful red firm fruit called a drupe that contains 4 to 5 hard seeds.
 The fruits, which often sit on the tree until the following spring, are eaten and spread by birds or rodents.
 The fruits taste bitter and are poisonous.

-Plant Parts Used: It is the fresh or dried leaves that are used in herbal medicine in the form of tea or alcohol based extracts.
+Plant Parts Used: It is the fresh or dried leaves that are used in herbal medicine in the form of tea or alcohol-based extracts.